1rithwik/Employee_Attendance/README.md

 Browser: Latest version of Chrome, Firefox, or Edge</br>

 ## System Architecture:
-The appliaction can be used by employees.
-When the employee reaches his workplace he should sign-in into the application, and when leaving the workplace he should sign-out.
-The application will track the employee's presence and provide the data to the admin.
-The admin can view the employee's presence data and also can view the employee's details like how many days was the employee late to his work, how many days did he leave early, and other basic information.</br>
 ### Frontend:
 #### Components
 app.component.ts:Main container for other components.</br>